sanitswain/java8tips/advcollectors.rst

 The classification function derives grouping keys of type K from stream elements.
 The collector produces a Map<K, List<T>> whose keys are the values resulting from applying the classification function to the input elements, and values are Lists containing the input elements which map to the associated key under the classification function.

-Below is the entity class definition we will be using through out the collector examples.
+Below is the entity class definition and the data we will be using through out the collector examples.

 .. code:: java